nylen/cyg-apt/README.md

 =======

 A Cygwin command line package management tool.
+Allows you to install and remove packages on the command line, and provides other package management functions.
+It has a command syntax similar to apt-get and dpkg.

 It's a fork of svn repository http://code.google.com/p/cyg-apt/

 REQUIREMENTS
 ------------